 In the beginning God created not only the Earth but an entire universe surrounding it.
 In the book of Job, He lays out how He measured the heavens to their place and set the stars in motion.
 Scientists have been able to measure the size of our universe to 93 billion light years in diameter.
 That distance is almost unfathomable in human terms.
 Why create a space so large that humans will never be able to explore.
 Or will they?

-Last year, the United States spent $19.3 Billion with a B on NASA.
+A few years ago, the United States spent $19.3 Billion, with a B, on NASA.
 The space agency saw an increase of $1.3 Billion from the year before. $19.3 Billion is a lot of money devoted to the exploration of space. $19.3 billion is larger than the entire GDP of Afghanistan and $19.3 Billion could feed almost 161 million orphans per year!

 In the Garden of Eden mankind rebelled against his Maker, the Creator of this universe.
 God in His mercy created mankind to inhabit the whole earth.
 As man continued to rebel, God chose various men and groups to carry forth His covenant.
 Noah, Abraham, the Jews and now the Christians are all part of God’s plan to save mankind from themselves and allow them to finally one day fulfill His destiny.